auth0/Auth0.swift/README.md

 auth0.logging(enabled: true)
 ```

-For an OAuth2 authentication you'll see something similar to the following:
+Then for an OAuth2 authentication you'll see something similar to the following:

 ```
 Safari: https://samples.auth0.com/authorize?.....